*Stacy Mitchell is a co-director of ILSR and directs our Independent Business Initiative.

 In many sectors, small businesses deliver distinct market benefits and outperform their bigger rivals in key ways.
 Their decline has much more to do with monopoly power and an array of policies that put them at a disadvantage.

 The upending of antitrust is only one part of the story, though.
 This same deference to and preference for big corporations spread to other areas of policymaking and across every level of government.
 State and federal tax laws, for example, put small businesses at a significant financial disadvantage.
 A neighborhood hardware store cannot stash profits in a Delaware shell company to escape paying state corporate income taxes.
 Nor can it undertake a foreign “inversion” to skirt its federal obligations.
 But large corporations exploit such loopholes and, through their lobbyists, even help devise them.
-The result is that many small businesses are paying much higher effective tax rates than Amazon and other big corporations.[23]
+The result is that many small businesses are paying much higher effective tax rates than Amazon and other big corporations.“Effective Federal Income Tax Rate Faced by Small Businesses Varies by Legal Form of Organization,” U.S. Small Business Administration, April 2, 2009.

-On top of this, states and cities are spending an estimated $65 billion to $90 billion a year on economic development incentives, tax breaks, and other subsidies — more than triple what they were spending 30 years ago.[24]
-Nearly all of these funds go to large corporations.
-A 2015 study of incentives in 14 states found that “big businesses overall were awarded 90 percent of the dollars from the programs analyzed, indicating a profound bias against small businesses.”[25]
-More than half of Amazon’s distribution centers, for example, have been built with the help of public dollars.[26]
-Moreover, these giveaways have been shown to be ineffective at creating lasting jobs or investment.[27]
+On top of this, states and cities are spending an estimated $65 billion to $90 billion a year on economic development incentives, tax breaks, and other subsidies — more than triple what they were spending 30 years ago.23 Nearly all of these funds go to large corporations.
+A 2015 study of incentives in 14 states found that “big businesses overall were awarded 90 percent of the dollars from the programs analyzed, indicating a profound bias against small businesses.”24 More than half of Amazon’s distribution centers, for example, have been built with the help of public dollars.25

 The Broader Impacts